seifertd/tournament/README.txt

       base amount per round plus the seed number of the winner.
 As pre-configured, the base amounts per round are 3, 5, 11, 19, 30 and 40 points.
-   3. The Josh Patashnik stratgy: each correct pick is worth the winner's seed number X a round multiplier.
+   3. The Josh Patashnik strategy: each correct pick is worth the winner's seed number X a round multiplier.
 The multipliers are 1, 2, 4, 8, 16 and 32 points.
+   4. Tweaked Josh Patashnik strategy: each correct pick is worth the winner's seed number X a round multiplier.
+The multipliers are 1, 2, 4, 8, 12 and 22 points.
+   4. Constant Value strategy: each correct pick is worth exactly one (1) point, regardless of round.
    If your scoring strategy is not one of the above, you will have to add a class to the ScoringStrategy module, in file lib/tournament/scoring_strategy.rb.